Providers Offering Fixed Wireless Service

 |Vivint Internet||575,433||2||500 mbps|

-Fixed wireless internet is a fast-growing internet service that uses stationary wireless access points to “beam” connectivity directly to consumer households.
-While it doesn’t use a physical wire like fiber or cable, it is often able to achieve similar speeds anywhere from 3-1000 Mbps.
+Fixed wireless internet uses stationary wireless access points to “beam” connectivity directly to consumer households.
+While it doesn’t use a physical wire like fiber or cable, it can achieve similar download speeds ranging from 3 Mbps to 1 Gbps.

-Currently there are 1,572 fixed wireless providers in the US, with a nationwide coverage of roughly 51 percent.
+Currently, there are 1,769 fixed wireless providers in the U.S., with nationwide coverage of more than 50 percent.

 Rise Broadband Fixed Wireless

-Rise Broadband is currently the largest fixed wireless provider in the US, servicing 19 states and 3,700 zip codes nationwide.
-Known as an alternative for cable internet, Rise Broadband is most available in Texas, Illinois, and Colorado, with their fastest speeds being offered in Illinois.
+Rise Broadband is the third largest fixed wireless provider in the U.S., servicing 48 states and 3,715 zip codes nationwide.
+Known as an alternative to cable internet, Rise Broadband has the most coverage in Texas, Illinois, and Colorado, with its fastest speeds being offered in Illinois.

 King Street Fixed Wireless

-The second largest fixed wireless provider in the US, King Street Wireless currently services 24 states.
-Their coverage is mostly in concentrated pockets spread across the US, with the greatest coverage being in Missouri, Illinois, and Indiana.
+Following Rise Broadband is King Street Wireless, which currently services 24 states.
+King Street Wireless’s coverage is mostly in concentrated pockets spread across the U.S., with the greatest coverage being in Missouri, Illinois, and Indiana.

-NextLink is the fifth largest fixed wireless internet provider in the US, however it is the largest fixed wireless internet provider for the midwest.
-An estimated 4.7 million people in Texas, Nebraska, and Omaha have access to NextLink internet.
+Nextlink is the fifth largest fixed wireless internet provider in the U.S. and the largest fixed wireless internet provider in the Midwest.
+An estimated 6.9 million people in Texas, Nebraska, and Omaha have access to Nextlink internet.

 Pros and Cons of Fixed Wireless Internet